 Michigan car insurance policies are more expensive than in many other states.
 The state does allow more different levels of liability coverage, however, and that can make it easier for people to tailor their policies to match their budgets.
 Michigan keeps its car insurance rates under control by using a no-fault system.
 No-fault insurance avoids expensive legal bills to go along with liability payouts.
-Michigan car insurance companies like michigan-insurance.website also set rates based on certain factors that they feel mitigate the risk of insuring a particular driver.
+Michigan car insurance companies also set rates based on certain factors that they feel mitigate the risk of insuring a particular driver.
 Here is a short list of the primary factors that affect car insurance rates in Michigan.

 The Type of Vehicle